lynnfaraday/aresmush.com/tutorials/config/fs3combat_npcs.md

 You can define the NPC types available in your game.
 The standard ones are Goon, Henchman, Miniboss and Boss.

+### Big Bads

+Some games try to have a "big bad" type of NPC level with dice pools of 15+.
+However, giving somebody a ton of dice to roll does NOT make them unstoppable by any stretch.
+Many a game has thought they had a "Big Bad" beastie ready to give the PCs a hard time, only to have it felled in a single turn.
+The numbers *just don't scale* for beyond-human abilities.

 ### default

 The default rating is what the NPC rolls for skills by default.